False canyon mouse

-The false canyon mouse or Coronados deer mouse (Peromyscus pseudocrinitus), is a species of rodent in the family Cricetidae.
+The false canyon mouse or Coronado's deermouse (Peromyscus pseudocrinitus), is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
 It is known only from Coronados Island, a small island in the Gulf of California, part of Baja California Sur, Mexico.
 The species is threatened by predation by feral cats, and the IUCN has assessed its conservation status as "critically endangered".

 Description

 The false canyon mouse grows to a total length of about 194 mm including a tail of 110 mm.
 The dorsal fur is greyish-black glossed with cinnamon, and the underparts are white.
 The tail is scantily clad with hairs; the top half is blackish while the bottom side is pale, except for near the tip where it is dark both above and below.
 The skull resembles that of the canyon mouse (Peromyscus crinitus) but is longer and narrower.
 The false canyon mouse has the darkest colouring of any of the members of the genus Peromyscus that live on the string of islands in the Gulf of California.
 Similar mice inhabit other islands in the Gulf and the colour of each species tends to resemble that of the surrounding rocks and sand; the rocks on Isla Coronados are dark.